neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/calculus-made-easy/Calculus-Made-Easy.md

-# 💎 Differentiation 101 for AI
+# 💎 Calculus 101 for AI

 ✏️ Differentiation fundamentally represents the slope of a function, and that slope indicates how quickly the function's value is changing at a specific point given the input we're interested in.